-In summary, we have used a first-principles-based scheme and found that quantum fluctuations have a negligible effect for ideal electrodes: the phase diagram closely resembles what is found in films made of strong ferroelectrics, e.g. BaTiO3.
+In summary, we have used a first-principles-based scheme and found that quantum fluctuations have a negligible effect for ideal electrodes: the phase diagram closely resembles what is found in films made of strong ferroelectrics, e.g., BaTiO3.
 We have also simulated realistic (imperfect) electrodes and found that the corresponding depolarizing fields have a great impact on the calculated phase diagram; in particular, the transition temperatures of the c and r phases are significantly reduced.
-As a result, quantum mechanical effects become more important in this case, and may alter the phase diagram qualitatively, e.g., by suppressing the r phase.
+As a result, quantum-mechanical effects become more important in this case and may alter the phase diagram qualitatively, e.g., by suppressing the r phase.

-We acknowledge useful discussions with George A. Samara and Kevin Leung.
-This work is supported by ONR grants N00014-01-1-0365, N00014-04-1-0413, and N00014-05-1-0054, by NSF grant DMR-0404335, and by DOE grant DE-FG02-05ER46188.
-J.I. thanks support from the Spanish Ministry of Science and Education (FIS2006-12117-C04-01) and FAME- NoE.
+The authors acknowledge useful discussions with George A. Samara and Kevin Leung.
+This work is supported by ONR Grant Nos.
+N00014-01-1-0365, N00014-04-1-0413, and N00014-05-1-0054, by NSF Grant No. DMR-0404335, and by DOE Grant No. DE-FG02-05ER46188.
+One of the authors (J.I.) thanks support from the Spanish Ministry of Science and Education (FIS2006-12117-C04-01) and the